 - Allow gravity to unwind your back as you inhale deeply into your stomach.

 Don’t worry, if your chair does not provide you the comfort you need.
-We have got you covered, in case you are planning to buy a new office chair for sciatica.
+We have got you covered, in case you are planning to buy a new office chair for sciatic pain.
 Then here is an in-depth article on the same.
 Do, give it a read.

 Herniated or bulging discs in the human lower back are considered a common reason for sciatica problems.
 Nowadays, many people are suffering from this problem.
 People take many remedial measures to relieve the pain of sciatica.